jared-heidt/jared-heidt/README.md

  💻 Working on a [CRUD API written in GO](https://github.com/jared-heidt/swe-influencer-api)

-🌱 Learning React, TypeScipt, and GraphQL
+🌱 Learning React, TypeScipt, GraphQL, and data sturctures and algorithms

 📬 Email me at jared.heidt14@gmail.com